Stairway To Heaven Hawaii Hike: The Epic Haiku Stairs In Oahu

 Are The Stairs Safe / Dangerous?

-The Stairway To Heaven trail is scary, but not very dangerous in my opinion unless you goof off or do something dumb.
+The Stairway To Heaven hike is scary, but not very dangerous in my opinion unless you goof off or do something dumb.

 Stairway To Heaven Hawaii Hike Haiku Stairs Oahu Trail